-- 1. Open a plain-text editor, copy and paste the sample code in Appendix A RM/COBOL source file into a new document.

-- 2. Save the file with a .cbl extension.
+- 1. Open a plain-text editor, copy and paste the sample code in Appendix A RM/COBOL source file into a new document. - 2.
+Save the file with a .cbl extension.

-- 3.

-Drag the file into Eclipse, and drop it on the project name when the cursor changes to (Windows) or la (UNIX).
+Drag the file into Eclipse, and drop it on the project name when the cursor changes to or lite (UNIX).